 Having been the first person worldwide to platinum this new version of the game, let’s take a look and see if it’s as good as I remember it being or if my nostalgia for the title clouded my memories…

 Saints Row: The Third takes place five years after the events of the second game, although no prior knowledge is required to understand and follow this particular title.
-The 3rd Street Saints, our protagonists’ gang, has moved on from petty crime and turf wars in favour of becoming their own brand, a media and consumer organisation which advertises products and appears in movies.
+The 3rd Street Saints, our protagonists’ gang, has moved on from petty crime and turf wars in favour of becoming their own brand, a media and consumer organisation that advertises products and appears in movies.
 As such, whilst promoting their latest film, they opt for some guerilla advertising as they literally rob a bank, a strategy which wasn’t well thought out as it results in the team getting arrested.

 After pissing off the head of Syndicate, an international criminal enterprise, our protagonist, Boss, and Shaundi find themselves stranded in Steelport, a large city which is run by three gangs.
 However, in order for them to escape, one of the team sacrifices their life, thus creating a desire for revenge within those who remain.
 So, once you’re within the city and backup has arrived, it’s time to both take over this new city and kill the bastard responsible for your colleague’s death.

 Taking around 35 hours to platinum the game and all of its DLCs, Saints Row: The Third Remastered offers a comedic alternative to the more serious GTA series, not taking itself seriously at any point.

 Anyone who is familiar with GTA, sleeping Dogs, or other Saints Row games will know exactly what to expect here.
 You’re free to move between the numerous islands the city is made up of, exploring every street and alley for new shops, events, activities, and cool new cars to